 If symptoms of bunion is severe, surgery is the only effective treatment to relieve the pain.
 The most appropriate type of surgery depend on multiple factors, such as the extent of changes associated with bunion bump deformities as well as the bone changes and position of the bones in the foot.
 Dr. Solomon will explain the reasoning behind a particular decision in your specific case.

 Surgical Bunion Correction in Midtown

-Every surgery has risk factors even if performed by the best bunion surgeon in New York.
+Every surgery has risk factors even if performed by the best bunion surgeon such as Dr. Solomon.
 Some of the risks associated with a bunionectomy are pain, infection, blood clot and damage to the nerves, as well as the potential of bunion deformity re-occurrence.

 Once you’ve decided to go ahead with the no scar, minimally invasive bunion removal surgery, our podiatry doctor will discuss all the benefits, risks and alternatives to surgical correction and answer any questions you may have.